AnaAGG/Statistical-Analysis-with-R/README.md

 # Statistical Analysis using R

+This repo is the result of a laboratory experiment

-In this repo I examined how early developmental stages of different populations of a macroalgae responded to the combined effects of environmental stressors, including salinity and aerial and seawater temperature.
+The main objetive was evaluate how early developmental stages of different populations of a macroalgae responded to the combined effects of environmental stressors, including salinity and aerial and seawater temperature.

 Experiment schedule: